 Less likely health issues include:

-- anemia (red blood cells can’t carry enough oxygen to the body) and iron deficiency (anemia where the red blood cells don’t have enough iron)
+- Iron deficiency.
+This is anemia where the red blood cells don’t have enough iron.

 Your baby will reach all the same infant and toddler milestones.
 However, it will take him or her a little longer.
-Early intervention physical and occupational therapy, as well as academic support can help children who have Down syndrome develop.
-This includes:
+Early intervention academic support as well as physical and occupational therapy can help children who have Down syndrome develop.
+This covers the following topics:

-The earlier you baby starts receiving therapy, the better he or she will develop and succeed in life.
+The earlier your baby starts receiving therapy, the better he or she will develop and succeed in life.

-Many towns and cities have support groups, organizations, and community resources to help parents who have children with Down syndrome.
-These resources also are helpful for grandparents, siblings, and other family members.
+Many cities have support groups and community resources to help parents who have children with Down syndrome.
+These resources also are helpful for siblings and other family members.
 Your doctor can tell you where to find these resources in your community.

 Things to consider